dmoisset/s5/equipment/armor-upgrades.md

 When treating your armor as an object for the purpose of damaging it directly, it’s considered to have +2 to AC and resistance to all damage.
 This doesn’t affect your AC while wearing the armor.

+#### Thermal Capacitor

+This upgrade regulates heat, protecting you from extreme temperatures.
+You can exist comfortably in conditions between –50° and 75° C without needing to attempt Constitution saves.

+A Mk 2 thermal capacitor provides either fire or cold resistance (decided when manufacturing the upgrade).

+A Mk 3 thermal capacitor provides both fire and cold resistance.